henrik-andreasson/syscheck/syscheck/doc/outputformat.md

 31-112-I-01-PKI 20140904 09:27:26 hostname: INFO - Sensor of FAN(#5) IS in normal operation (NORMAL/30%) is OK
 31-113-I-01-PKI 20140904 09:27:26 hostname: INFO - Sensor of FAN(#6) IS in normal operation (NORMAL/13%) is OK

-Info - NEW Format description:
+Info - NEWFMT Format description:
 ---------------------------

 01-01-I-01-PKI 20140904 09:27:19 hostname: INFO - Diskusage ok (/ is 3 percent used: Limit is 75 percent)